Jacqueline Felice de Almania: Defense arguments

+Verdict and consequences

 At the end of the trial, Jacqueline Felice de Almania was found guilty and was threatened with excommunication if she was ever caught practising medicine again.
 She was also banned from practising medicine, although it is unknown if she continued to be a medical healer after the trial, and she was handed a fine of 60 Parisian pounds.
 The prosecution's case was based upon the absence of formal training at a university, but no effort was made to test her knowledge of medicine.
 Despite the testimonies that she was able to cure people the male physicians had given up on, the court reasoned that it was obvious that a man could understand the subject of medicine better than a woman because of his gender.
 This decision is considered to have banned women from academic study in medicine in France and obtaining licenses until the 19th century.

+The medical faculty did not contest the evidence of Jacqueline's successful treatments.
+Instead, they stated that due to her not having formal university instruction she could not fully understand the underlying causes of disease.
+Therefore, they argued that she risked harming her patients through the use of potions and her other remedies.
+The position the faculty relied on reflected a broader university-trained viewpoint that medicine was a science that required learning from books; practical experience was considered insufficient without a foundation in scholarly texts.
+Jacqueline was one of many unlicensed practitioners that were penalized at this time.
+There were at least five other physicians that were also fined and excommunicated at similar trials.

+The verdict from Jacqueline's trial reinforced the institutional barriers that kept women exempt from obtaining formal medicine licensure in France for the following centuries.